Dimer Models and Conformal Structures: Universal Edge Fluctuation Conjecture

 \section{Universal Edge Fluctuation Conjecture}

 Dimer models are so called \emph{free fermionic} or \emph{determinantal models}.
 Unfortunately, to give the definition here would require a lengthy detour, and the reader is instead referred to the papers \cite{G19,JohHav,Ke} for an introduction to this topic.
 It has been shown in many one and two dimensional statistical models that determinantal point process, once suitably rescaled, converges to so called universal statistical processes.
 Again, to give a precise meaning of this would be rather technical and the readers are again referred to the papers \cite{G19,JohHav}.
-In view of the classification of the local regularity of the minimisers at the frozen boundary of dimer models in Theorem \ref{thm:main2} one expects that this imposes a strong rigidity of which local universal random scaling limits that can occur at the frozen boundary.
-Indeed, we have the six different cases:
+In view of the classification of the local regularity of the minimizers at the frozen boundary of dimer models in Theorem \ref{thm:main2} one expects that this imposes a strong rigidity of which local universal random scaling limits that can occur at the frozen boundary.
+Indeed, we have the six different cases which, in view of Theorem \ref{thm:main2}, cover all possible situations:

 \begin{itemize} \item[(1)] $z_0$ is a smooth point of $\dv \LL$ and $\nabla h$ is Hölder continuous with exponent $1/2$ up to the boundary from inside the liquid domain. \item[(2)] $z_0$ is a first order cusp and $\nabla h$ is Hölder continuous with exponent $1/3$ up to the boundary from inside the liquid domain. \item[(3)] $z_0$ is a first order tacnode and $\nabla h$ is Hölder continuous with exponent $1/2$ up to the boundary from inside the liquid domain. \item[(4)] $z_0$ is a smooth point of $\dv \LL$ and $\nabla h$ is {\bf not continuous} up to the boundary from inside the liquid domain. \item[(5)] $z_0$ is a first order cusp and $\nabla h$ is {\bf not continuous} up to the boundary from inside the liquid domain. \item[(6)] $z_0$ is a first order tacnode and $\nabla h$ is {\bf not continuous} up to the boundary from inside the liquid domain. \end{itemize}